Countly/countly-sdk-documentation/unity/current.md

 </p>
 <h2 id="h_01HABTZ316D1SCDFXWV0VMDARS" class="anchor-heading">Consent</h2>
 <p>
   <span>This feature requires<code>RemoteConfig</code> consent.
-If consent is required and not give, no remote config information will be downloaded and stored.</span>
+If consent is required and not given, no remote config information will be downloaded and stored.</span>
 </p>
 <p>
   If consent was given and then is removed, locally stored remote config information